Ethnic groups in Central America: Amerindians

-After independence, the indigenous population was very numerous, in Guatemala it represented 64%, around 30% of the populations of Honduras and Nicaragua, 20% in El Salvador and in Costa Rica 13% were indigenous.
+After independence, the indigenous population classified was very numerous, in Guatemala it represented 64%, around 30% of the populations of Honduras and Nicaragua, 20% in El Salvador and in Costa Rica 13% were classified as indigenous.

 Guatemala

-The Amerindian populations in Guatemala include the K'iche' 9.1%, Kaqchikel 8.4%, Mam 7.9% and Q'eqchi 6.3%.
+The classified Amerindian populations in Guatemala include the K'iche' 9.1%, Kaqchikel 8.4%, Mam 7.9% and Q'eqchi 6.3%.
 8.6% of the population is "other Mayan," 0.4% is indigenous non-Mayan, making the indigenous community in Guatemala about 40.5% of the population.

 Belize

-Roughly 10% of the population is Amerindian, mostly Maya.
+Roughly 10% of the population is self-identified as Amerindian, mostly Maya.
 Three Maya groups now inhabit the country: The Yucatec (who came from Yucatán, Mexico to escape the Caste War of the 1840s), the Mopan (indigenous to Belize but were forced out by the British; they returned from Guatemala to evade slavery in the 19th century), and Kekchi (also fled from slavery in Guatemala in the 19th century).
 The later groups are chiefly found in the Toledo District.

 Panama

-According to the 2010 census in Panama, approximately 12.3% of the nation's population are indigenous.
+According to the 2010 census in Panama, approximately 12.3% of the nation's population identified themselves as indigenous.
 The Amerindian population figure stood at 417,500 individuals in 2010.